ryangooch/ryangooch.github.io/_posts/2017-1-26-Automated-Selection-Committee.md

 I briefly explored string matching using [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance), via the capable and very handy python package [fuzzywuzzy](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/).
-This seemed solid at first, but broke down when teams like Colorado State, Cal State-whatever, and Coppin State all matched well with USC.
+This seemed solid at first, but broke down when teams like Colorado State, Cal State-whatever, and Coppin State all matched well with CSU.
 Another approach that came to mind was creating a bag-of-words and using a classifier to make decisions, but that was prone to error and not as satisfactory as I hoped.

 It was at this point I reached out to [Ken Massey](http://www.masseyratings.com/), the statistician that aggregates scores and ranking systems for several